Lalthuammawia Ralte

-Lalthuammawia Ralte (orn 28 November 1992), known as Mawia, is an Indian footballer who plays as a goalkeeper for Bengaluru.
+Lalthuammawia Ralte (born 28 November 1992), known as Mawia, is an Indian footballer who plays as a goalkeeper for Bengaluru.

 Career

 Shillong Lajong

 In the summer of 2011 Ralte signed with newly promoted club Shillong Lajong to play in the I-League.
 He then made his debut for the club against Churchill Brothers on 17 September 2011 in the 2011 Indian Federation Cup.
 The match ended 3–1 to Churchill.
 He helped the club then reach the semi-finals of the Federation Cup against Salgaocar where Lajong would lose 1–0 on 25 September 2011 at the Salt Lake Stadium in Kolkata.

 Bengaluru FC

 In the summer of 2014 Ralte joined defending I-League champions, Bengaluru FC.
 On 17 January 2015, Mawia made his debut for Bengaluru FC against Dempo at Bangalore Football Stadium in which he was able to kept his first clean sheet.
 In his debut season with Bengaluru, he has made 20 appearances and has helped them to win I-League.
 On 4 February 2015, Mawia made his AFC Champions League debut against Johor Darul Ta'zim at Larkin Stadium Malaysia.
 He signed a two-year contract with Bengaluru at the end of the season, which would keep him at the club until the end of the 2016-17 I-League season.